aamamun24/FineMed-Server/README.md

 ### **Order Management**
 - **Place Orders**: Customers can place orders for bicycles, specifying quantity and product details.
-- **Update Orders**: Modify order status, such as marking orders as shipped.
 - **Track Stock Availability**: Automatically check inventory and prevent orders if there’s insufficient stock.
 - **Revenue Calculation**: The server calculates total revenue from orders, utilizing MongoDB aggregation pipelines to sum up the sales amount.